 Order Buddy now.

-“Holly Schlaack has written a unique book that gives readers a view of the perspective of a small child in the foster care system.
+“This unique book gives readers a view of the perspective of a small child in the foster care system.
 As a former county prosecuting attorney, I have had first-hand experience with kids in the foster care system.
-And, as Ohio Attorney General, I have seen the need for foster families dramatically increase as the opiate crisis has continued to plague our state. hope readers will pick up this book, learn more about what foster kids face in their daily lives, and be moved to help kids like Buddy.”
+I hope readers will pick up this book, learn more about what foster kids face in their daily lives, and be moved to help kids like Buddy.”

 “I did not expect to so thoroughly enjoy reading about kids in the foster care system – or to have such a deep and visceral reaction seeing life through the eyes of little Buddy.
 This is required reading for anyone who cares about kids and the future of our society.”

 — Laren Bright, Award-Winning Writer of Children’s Animation writer

 I don’t feel so good.
 I usually never do, but this is worse.
 And scary.

 The straps on my car seat are cutting into my shoulders.
 I’m used to stuff hurting, but not like this.